6 Financially Smart Ways to Start 2025

 Revisit Your Household Budget

 Start the year by revisiting your budget.
-Assess your average monthly income, as well as your fixed and variable expenses, and determine your financial priorities for 2024 to develop the ideal budget for you.
-Reassessing your budget may be especially valuable now, as still-high inflation requires households to continue allocating more for essentials like groceries or gas.
+Assess your average monthly income, as well as your fixed and variable expenses, and determine your financial priorities for 2025 to develop your ideal budget.
+Reassessing your spending plan is critical now, as still-high inflation means you’re likely spending more on everyday items like groceries or gas.

 Having trouble getting started?
 Morgan Stanley’s financial management tools, available on Morgan Stanley Online, can help you track income and expenses and create custom budgets to optimize how you put your money to work.